Nitin-Poojary/dsa-with-dart/docs/recursion/patterns and algos/bubble_sort.md

 ## Approach

 In the example in prerequisite at first, function is running `5` times then decrement till `1` while printing that many stars(*) along the way.
-So we are gonna do just that except printing stars this time we will check if next element is greater then current one.
+So we are gonna do just that except printing stars this time we will check if current element is greater then next and swap them if so.

 ## Code